rakunbyte/kafka-protobuf-example/README.md

   string date_time = 2;
 }
 ```
-You'll see a copy of this in the project `protobufs` in the `proto` folder.
+You'll see a copy of this in the project `protobufs` folder.

 At this point we'll have a couple options
 * We can use [protobuf-net](https://github.com/protobuf-net/protobuf-net)